ZMAX- azithromycin dihydrate powder, for suspension

 Who should not take Zmax?

-Talk with your doctor or pharmacist if you have questions about your medicine allergies.
+Talk with your healthcare provider or pharmacist if you have questions about your medicine allergies.

 Before you start Zmax

 Know the medicines you take.
-Keep a list of your medicines and show it to your doctor or pharmacist when you get a new prescription.
+Keep a list of your medicines and show it to your healthcare provider or pharmacist when you get a new prescription.

 Do I need to prepare Zmax?